haow85/Zipf-Matrix-Factorization/README.md

 # Zipf-Matrix-Factorization

-Zipf Matrix Factorization is an open-source software owned by Ratidar Technology LLC (http://ratidar.mysxl.cn).
+Zipf Matrix Factorization is an open-source software owned by Ratidar Technologies LLC (http://ratidar.mysxl.cn).
 If you want to purchase commercial software products from us, please send an email to haow85@live.com.

 Zipf Matrix Factorization as presented at ICAIBD 2021